|

 E-mails

-We always appreciate your e-mails and letters coming in from wherever you are
+We always appreciate your e-mails and letters coming in from

-person.
+this place in person.
 Many of you have already made the trek!
-You are assured of a great welcome from us in
+You are assured of a great

-much more ........
+much, much more ........

 |